How the internet works

 • You will get your mac’s default Terminal

-With Windows window icon
+With Windows go to the window icon

 • Type Terminal in the search bar and hit enter